 Explore Eden Park (950 Eden Park Dr.), a lovely 186-acre green space linked to Mount Adams by the Art Deco-style Ida Street Viaduct.
 Walk or jog along worn paths and soak up views of the lakes, gardens, memorial tree groves and other landmarks; peruse 6,000 years' worth of captivating art and artifacts at the Cincinnati Art Museum (953 Eden Park Dr.); enter greenhouses filled with tropical and desert plants, orchids and bonsai at Krohn Conservatory (1501 Eden Park Dr.); or watch a modern American or European drama at Playhouse in the Park (962 Mt.
 Adams Cir.).

 Get tickets to see a show at either the Aronoff Center for the Arts (650 Walnut St.) or Music Hall (1241 Elm St.)—stylistically different but equally lovely buildings.
-Note: Music Hall is closed for renovations until October 2017.
+The pair houses many of the city's music, theater and dance companies.

 Eyeball some world-class pieces at the Taft Museum of Art (316 Pike St.).
 Displayed in an 1820 Palladian mansion that's a work of art in itself, the museum's outstanding collection includes sculpture, Chinese porcelains, old masters paintings, European decorative arts, antique watches and more.